wesf90/rails-partial/README.markdown

 ## Limitations

-This plugin only works for markups like .erb, .html, .haml, .slim and stylesheets like .css, .scss, .sass.
-Other files will not work with this plugin.
-This will possibly be expanded in the future.
+This plugin has support for the following file types:
+ - **Markup:** .erb, .html, .haml, .slim
+ - **Stylesheet:** .css, .scss, .sass.

-If you need support for other files, please submitte an issue or an pull request.
+This list will possibly be expanded in the future.
+If you would like support for other files, please submit an issue or an pull request.

 ## Installation

-You have two options, we'll start with the preferred installation method.
+You have two options, we'll start with the preferred installation method, Package Control.

 ### Package Control